l337Rooster/Korean-language-parser/README.md

 The parser implemented in this repo is meant to be a learning tool for students of the Korean language.
 It is currently accessible online in development form at [http://hangugeo.org/analyzer](http://hangugeo.org/analyzer).
-It is currently still very-much a work-in-progress and so may not give correct or even any parsing for a particular sentence, and may be offline at times.
+It is still very-much a work-in-progress and so may not give correct or even any parsing for a particular sentence, and may be offline at times.

 The parser depends on several crucial 3rd-party components, foremost being the [Kakao Hangul Analyzer III](https://github.com/kakao/khaiii) (Khaiii),